 Check privacy settings when using Docker on macOS

-Docker has a feature that mounts a folder on the host and uses it as a shared folder. macOS Catalina 10.15 and later had problems accessing a folder mounted with this feature.
+Docker includes a feature that allows you to mount a folder from the host machine and use it as a shared folder.
+Versions of macOS Catalina 10.15 and later may encounter problems accessing a folder mounted using this feature.

 This article summarizes how we were able to identify and resolve the cause of this problem.